IsaLubs/IsaLubs/README.md

-<h1 align="center">Hi 👋, I'm ISA LUBS</h1>
+<h1 align="center">Hi 👋, I'm ISAAC LUBEGA</h1>
 <h3 align="center">
 Hi, I'm Isa lubs, a web and mobile app developer 👨🏻‍💻 from SWEDEN.
-I'm a Results-oriented full stack developer with 1 years experience developing, testing, and maintaining enterprise applications.
-Designed and developed over 30 advanced applications for various use cases and functional requirements for clients ranging from individuals and small businesses all the way to large enterprise corporations.</h3>
+Highly skilled Full Stack Software Developer and Cybersecurity Analyst with over 2 years of experience in designing, developing, and securing web applications.
+Adept at both front-end and back-end development, with a strong foundation in cybersecurity principles and practices.
+Demonstrated expertise in managing the full software development lifecycle while ensuring applications are secure and compliant with industry standards.
+Successfully designed and developed over 30 advanced applications, catering to a diverse range of clients, from individuals and small businesses to large enterprise corporations.</h3>

 <div align="center">